houyuzhang1/omniscient-wizardy.github.io/index.md

 # ADD PICTURE

 ###### Description:
-A drone outfitted with sensors to gather environment data while in the sky.
+A drone outfitted with sensors to gather environmental data while in the sky.

 ##### Pros:
 * Remote access